NinadShenoy/Coffee_sales_Analysis-Data_Visualization/README.md

 ### **Project Insight**

-This coffee sales analysis tracks ₹115.43K revenue from over 3,600 orders between Mar 2024–Mar 2025.
-Latte is the top-selling drink across all months, and noon-to-afternoon time slots generate the most revenue.
-Cards are the dominant payment mode, accounting for 97.5% of transactions.
-Loyal card users significantly contribute to recurring revenue and order volume.
+This coffee sales analysis shows the following key finding,
+* "₹115.43K revenue from over 3,600 orders was generated between Mar 2024–Mar 2025."
+* "Latte is the top-selling drink across all months."
+* "Noon-to-afternoon time slots generate the most revenue."
+* "Cards are the dominant payment mode, accounting for 97.5% of transactions."
+* "Loyal card users significantly contribute to recurring revenue and order volume."

 ---